myanimestream/dolos/_guides/creating-your-own-service.md

 ## What is a "Service"?
 A "service" is the abstract concept of an interface between the core Dolos functionality and a website.
-Instead of rewriting everything from scratch for every site we want to support there's only a *comparatively* tiny amount of code to write thanks to Services.
+Instead of rewriting everything from scratch for every site we want to support there's only a *comparatively* tiny amount of code to write thanks to services.
-The behaviours of Dolos is standardised.
-It should work the same for every site, that's why only very low-level logic needs to be provided to adapt to a new site.
+The behaviour of Dolos is standardised.
+It should work the same for every site, thus one only needs to provide logic required to interact with the page to adapt to a new site.

-Adding a new Service is very easy in most cases.
+Adding a new Service is very easy in *most* cases.

 Dolos already has two Services which may serve as good reference points.
 There's the simple [MyAnimeList Service][docs-mal-service] and the more